-- In order to compare 2018 data to the prior year please restate 2017 figures in your return. - Expenditure on maintenance of LA stock compiled from 1 January 2018 to 31 December 2018, including planned maintenance and expenditure that qualified for grants, such as SEAI grants for energy efficient retro-fitting works or the Fabric Upgrade Programme but excluding expenditure on vacant properties and expenditure under approved major refurbishment schemes (i.e. approved Regeneration or under the Remedial Works Schemes).
+- Expenditure on maintenance of LA stock compiled from 1 January 2019 to 31 December 2019, - including planned maintenance and expenditure that qualified for grants, such as SEAI grants for energy efficient retro-fitting works or the Fabric Upgrade Programme but - excluding expenditure on vacant properties and expenditure under approved major refurbishment schemes (i.e. approved Regeneration or under the Remedial Works Schemes).

-- The LGReturns system will calculate the % from the data returned. - Expenditure on maintenance includes direct labour, contracted works, plant & machinery and materials costs - The following costs are not included overhead, CMC, administration & technical salaries, management fees, Local Property Tax, expenditure on accommodation provided under the

-- Traveller Accommodation Programme, estate management costs and the cost of insuring the stock. - Exclude expenditure on dwellings being prepared for re-letting as that is included in the data provided for the H3 indicator. - In a text note on LGReturns identify the number of dwellings where a local authority has agreed with an approved housing body to take on the maintenance of LA dwellings.
+- > The LGReturns system will calculate the % from the data returned. - Expenditure on maintenance includes direct labour, contracted works, plant & machinery and materials costs - The following costs are not included overhead, CMC, administration & technical salaries, management fees, Local Property Tax, expenditure on accommodation provided under the Traveller Accommodation Programme, estate management costs, the cost of insuring the stock and the cost of disability adaptations to stock. - Exclude expenditure on dwellings being prepared for re-letting as that is included in the data provided for the H3 indicator.

-H5: Private Rented Sector Inspections
+H5 - Private Rented Sector Inspections